virteal/kudocracy/README.md

 Where is it running ?
 ---------------------

-Either connect to http://kudocracy.com or send a "login" direct message to @Kudocracy using Twitter and then follow the link in the response.
+Either connect to http://kudocracy.com or send a "login" direct message to @Kudocracy using http://twitter.com and then follow the link in the response.

 What is it?
 -----------